dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 #### Does dbt Assist store or use personal data?

 The user clicks the AI assist button, and the user does not otherwise enter data.
-Ephemeral storage cannot be accessed or used by dbt Labs employees, and ephemeral storage does not persist on dbt Labs systems.

 #### Does dbt Assist access my warehouse data?